Get insider access

 1. Best Beats Headphones

-The best Beats headphones we've tested are the Beats Studio Pro Wireless.
-These well-built over-ears come in a couple of sleek and subdued colors to suit your style, like deep brown and navy.
-They also have a noise cancelling (ANC) system, and while it falls short compared to competitors like Bose or Sony, they can still reduce a good amount of ambient sound like office chatter.
+The headphones by Beats we've tested are the Beats Studio Pro Wireless.
+These well-built over-ears come in a variety of sleek and subdued colors to suit your style, like deep brown and navy.
+They also have an active noise cancelling (ANC) system, and while it's not as powerful as flagships from competitors like Bose or Sony, they can still reduce an impressive amount of ambient sound like office chatter.
+They occasionally sell at a compelling discount, which can make the slightly less powerful ANC a compromise worth taking.
 With their ANC on, they last over 28 hours continuously, and you can even use them wired in a pinch, although you can only receive audio, so you won't be able to use the mic.

-Their neutral sound profile makes them versatile enough for most audio content.
-They also have a built-in DAC (digital-to-analog converter), and when paired with their USB-C cable, it allows you to stream lossless audio from your device.
+Their somewhat excited sound profile makes them versatile enough for most audio content with ample thump and sparkle.
+They also have a built-in DAC (digital-to-analog converter), which allows you to stream lossless audio from your device when paired with their USB-C cable.
 You can also access a few EQ presets that are only available when using the USB-C connection.
 While these cans don't have an H2 chip for seamless pairing with Apple devices, they still support Spatial Audio to help produce a more immersive audio experience.

 See our review